U.S. Customs and Border Protection

 United States Customs and Border Protection (CBP) is the largest federal law enforcement agency of the United States Department of Homeland Security.
-It is the country's primary border control organization, charged with regulating and facilitating international trade, collecting import duties, as well as enforcing U.S. regulations, including trade, customs and immigration.
+It is the country's primary border control organization, charged with regulating and facilitating international trade, collecting import duties, as well as enforcing U.S. regulations, including trade, customs, and immigration.
 CBP is one of the largest law enforcement agencies in the United States.
 It has a workforce of more than 45,600 federal agents and officers.
 It is headquartered in Washington, D.C.

 Organization

-CBP has a workforce of over 58,000 employees, including officers and agents, agriculture specialists, aircraft pilots, trade specialists, mission support staff, and canine enforcement officers and agents.
+The CBP has a workforce of over 58,000 employees, including officers and agents, agriculture specialists, aircraft pilots, trade specialists, mission support staff, and canine enforcement officers and agents.